stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 Also, documentation provides another way for people to contribute.
 For people who have never contributed, documentation changes are less scary than code changes.
-Without documentation, you'll miss out on a whole class of contributors and impede others.
+Without documentation, you impede or even lose contributors.

 You want your code to be better
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~